FAQ – Frequently Asked Questions

 - QUESTION: How are the funds allocated/made available?

-ANSWER: Grant applications will be accepted on a first-come, first-served basis as of April 1 of each government fiscal year up to the maximum eligible for each local/regional association (i.e. $1,500).
-Allocations (as applicable) will be granted to pre-approved projects.
+ANSWER: Grant applications will be accepted on a first-come, first-served basis as of April 1 of each government fiscal year up to the maximum eligible for each local/regional association (i.e. $2,500).
+Allocations will be granted to pre-approved projects up to the total amount of funding available for that year.
 Projects that proceed without pre-approval from the Guelph office will risk forfeiting the grant.
-Claim forms for all Tier One grants must be completed and received in the Guelph office by February 28 of the same fiscal year.
+Claim forms for all Tier One grants must be completed and received in the Guelph office by the date listed for each year in the Grant Guidelines.

 - QUESTION: Is there a maximum amount that a local/regional association can apply for per year?

 ANSWER: Tier One has been designed as 100% cost-share up to a maximum of $2,500 per county/district/region annually.